-This is one of those recipes that feels like cheating.
-It’s really not actively “cooking” anything, but it definitely revolutionized my homestead kitchen.
-So pull up a chair because in this post I’ll teach you how to cook a whole chicken in the crockpot.
+This crockpot whole chicken recipe is of those that feels like cheating.
+It’s really not actively “cooking” anything, but it definitely revolutionized my cooking.

 With five minutes worth of prep (maybe even less – I should time myself) and you get a beautiful, foolproof, succulent Sunday dinner.